Day 1: Dhaka arrival and a slow orientation to the city

 Day 5: Morning flight to Sylhet and afternoon City sightseeing

-According to your flight time, you will pick up from your place and transfer to the domestic airport for a flight to Sylhet.
-Welcome to Sylhet – the holly city.
-After the check-in formalities and a bit of rest, we would invite you for a city sightseeing.
-Today's excursion will include a visit to the holly Mausoleum of Hazrat Shah Zalal- who has brought Islam to this part of Bangladesh.
-Walking along with the Keane's Bridge neighborhood and the old marketplace is interesting.
-In such a little place, so many things are happening simultaneously, which is fascinating to observe.
+According to your flight time, you will be picked up from your place and transferred to the domestic airport for a flight to Sylhet.
+Welcome to Sylhet, the holy city.
+After the check-in formalities and a bit of rest, we would invite you for a city tour.
+Today's excursion will include a visit to the holly Mausoleum of Hazrat Shah Zalal, who brought Islam to this part of Bangladesh.
+Walking along the Keane's Bridge neighborhood and the old marketplace is interesting.
+In such a small place, so many things are happening simultaneously, which is fascinating to observe.
 Enjoy the sunset from Keane's bridge over the Shurma River.
 It is nice to walk around the worker's residential colony, just on the other side of the Shurma River.
-Meeting friendly people is always lovely, learning their life stories can be a lesson for a lifetime.
-(These are just ideas of what we think you will be interested in!
-Please discuss with your guide what exactly you are interested to see.
-He has the right to make necessary adjustments to the itinerary to make the trip nicer).
-Overnight at the hotel (Shuktara/ Rose View/ Metro/ Nazimgarh Resort) in Sylhet.
+Meeting friendly people is always lovely, and learning their life stories can be a lesson for a lifetime.
+These are just ideas of what we think you will be interested in!
+Please discuss with your guide what exactly you are interested in seeing.
+He has the right to make necessary adjustments to the itinerary to make the trip nicer.
+Overnight at the hotel (Shuktara, Rose View, Metro, Nazimgarh Resort) in Sylhet.

 Day 6: Enchanting hilly area and a beautiful cruise on Lalakhal